home-assistant/addons/git_pull/DOCS.md

 - rsa

 The protocol is typically known by the suffix of the private key --e.g., a key file named `id_rsa` will be a private key using `rsa` protocol.

+### Option group: `github_action`

+The following options are for the option group: `github_action` and configure the Git pull add-on to check the GitHub action status before acting to check if it run against code that will be updated with success.

+#### Option: `github_action.active` (required)

+`true`/`false`: Enable/disable checking for the GitHub Action status before the update.

+#### Option: `github_action.username` (required)

+Github username of the owner of the repository that have GitHub action to be checked.
+You can check this in the url of the Github repository: `https://github.com/username/repository`.

+#### Option: `github_action.repository` (required)

+Github repository name that have Github action to be checked.
+You can check this in the url of the Github repository: `https://github.com/username/repository`.

+#### Option: `github_action.token` (optional)

+Github token with scope `repo:read`.
+Provide this if the repository specified in the two above options is private.

+#### Option: `github_action.action_name` (optional)

+Github action name.
+Provide this if the repository that you provided (`github_action.username/github_action.repository`) has more than one Github Action.

 ## Support